Fluxbox's featurelist.

 APPS-FILE

 One of the most underestimated - although one of the most powerful features - is the apps-file.
 With this file it is possible to set application-specific parameters for dimension, decoration, default workspace to open on, stickyness and much more.
 It will let you manipulate almost every setting for any window or application.
-The best way to learn about it is to visit the wiki-site for the apps-file.

 KEYS-FILE

 The keys-file does not only provide comfort to people who have no mouse, it also makes working more comfortable for all users.
 Setting up a proper keys-file lets you control almost everything and is a lot faster than from using a menu with only keys, key.combinations and key-chains.
 People who do not like to raise their hands from the keyboard to grab the mouse and people who do not let lose their rodent will love the keys-file for being fully customizable to one's needs and workflow.
-Learn more about the keys-file in the wiki.

 TABS